 Thanks to aviation, our world is more interconnected than ever before—it affords us the opportunity to explore far-off countries and experience new cultures, peoples, philosophies, and points-of-view; it connects us in-person with distant friends, family, and colleagues; it ensures that the packages we’ve ordered online reach our front doorsteps.

 None of this would be possible, however, without the aircraft leasing and finance sector, which although relatively young, has already had a profound and far-reaching impact on the world.

-The Diploma in Aviation Leasing & Finance at City Colleges is an executive-level programme intended to provide participants with a comprehensive and commercially focused introduction to this dynamic and globally important industry.
+The Professional Diploma in Aviation Leasing & Finance at City Colleges is an executive-level programme intended to provide participants with a comprehensive and commercially focused introduction to this dynamic and globally important industry.

-Students who study the Diploma in Aviation Leasing and Finance will learn first-hand from industry experts and current practitioners with specialised knowledge in the field.
+Students who study the Professional Diploma in Aviation Leasing and Finance will learn first-hand from industry experts and current practitioners with specialised knowledge in the field.

-Week 1: Introduction to Aviation Leasing & Finance and Industry Overview & Landscape
+Topic 1: Introduction to Aviation Leasing & Finance and Industry Overview & Landscape

 - Course overview and timeline

 - Aircraft leasing vs. ownership—the pros and cons

 - Types of leases (i.e., operating lease, finance lease, wet lease, dry lease, synthetic lease, tax lease, etc.)

 - The leasing life cycle (i.e., pre-delivery, delivery, operations, and redelivery)